tidepool-org/donor-data-pipeline/src/README.md

 - [ ] Add information on the different pipeline arguments
 - [ ] Add information on batch processing setup
 - [ ] Add section for expanding pipeline with new modules
+- [ ] Change batch data downloading to take in arguments instead of manually changing variables.